-Woodrow Wilson High School is the only school in Dallas ISD to offer the prestigious International Baccalaureate Diploma Program.
+Woodrow Wilson High School offers the prestigious International Baccalaureate Diploma Program.
 We offer a globally-focused college preparatory education that is challenging, engaging, and student-centered.
 If you are interested in learning more about our program, please join us annually at our 'Welcome to Woodrow' Open House.
 Welcome to Woodrow allows prospective families to meet and talk with IB teachers and students and to hear about life as a Woodrow Wildcat.

 All available tour spots have been filled.
 Please continue to check back for any cancellations that might occur.
 We encourage you to attend the IB Informational Meeting on Wednesday, November 14, at the J.L.
 Long Middle School auditorium at 7:00 p.m.
 This meeting will provide more information and perspective on the program than the tours will.

 Creativity Action and Service (CAS)

 The CAS requirement is a fundamental part of the programme and takes seriously the importance of life outside the world of scholarship, providing a refreshing counterbalance to academic studies.

 Creativity is interpreted broadly to include a wide range of arts activities as well as the creativity students demonstrate in designing and implementing service projects.

 Action can include not only participation in individual and team sports but also taking part in expeditions and in local or international projects.

 Service encompasses a host of community and social service activities.
 Some examples include helping children with special needs, visiting hospitals and working with refugees or homeless people.

 Students are expected to be involved in CAS activities for the equivalent of at least three hours each week during the two years of the programme.

 Each school appoints a CAS supervisor who is responsible for providing a varied choice of activities for students.
 Programmes are monitored by IB regional offices.